chayim/redis-environments/README.md

 # redis-environments

+Note: This repository requires a version of docker-compose with support for profiles.

 This repository contains the base docker files, and a docker-compose that helps create various redis environments.
 It relies on [docker profiles](https://docs.docker.com/compose/profiles/) to ensure that collections of dockers can be started, rather than starting everything, or just specific named items.
 Below are some examples:

 **To start everything**